Corporate Governance

 Commitment

-To ingrain good corporate governance that aligns with local and international standards in order to build trust among stakeholders and create sustainable value for business and society
+To ingrain good corporate governance that aligns with local and international standards in order to build trust among stakeholders and create sustainable value for business and society.

 Materiality

-3. Responsibilities of the Bank’s Board of Directors
+Board of Directors

 Promotion of Board Diversity

-Assessment of the Performance of the Board of Directors
+Efficiency of the Board of Directors

 TOOLS & ASSISTANCE